 The Treasurer is in charge of all accounting and finance for the annual Brooks College Council operating budget.
 The Faculty Master gives final approval for the operating budget.

 The Secretary records minutes of College Council meetings and handles all correspondence.

-Each Brooks College Council Committee has two co-chairs that serve on the Governing Board.
+Each Brooks College Council Committee has a Committee Chair that serves on the College Council alongside the Executive Team.

-Every fall semester, the Governing Board creates a vision and set goals for the academic year.
-The Governing Board meets at least every other week.
-Any member of Brooks College is welcome to attend the meeting.
+Every fall semester, the College Council creates a vision and sets goals for the academic year.
+College Council meetings occur every week, and any member of Brooks College is welcome to attend.

-How are members of the Governing Board elected?
+How are members of the College Council elected?

-Every spring semester, elections are held for the following academic year’s President, Vice President, and Secretary/Treasurer.
-It is intended that these officers be upper-division members of the College who have already served on a committee, ideally as a committee chair.
+Every spring semester, elections are held for the following academic year’s President, Vice President, Secretary/Treasurer, and Committee Chairs.
+It is intended that the Executive Team officers be upper-division members of the College who have already served on a committee, ideally as a committee chair.
+Students wishing to serve as a committee chair should have served at least one semester in their respective committee.
 The process for electing these officers takes place over the course of several weeks, giving candidates the opportunity to declare their intention to run and explain their vision to the rest of the College in a town-hall setting.
 This process culminates in an online election.

-At the beginning of the fall semester, committees form, giving first-year students their first opportunity to be involved with the College Council.
-Each committee elects two co-chairs to be their representatives on the Governing Board.
+At the beginning of the fall semester, committees form under the direction of the elected Committee Chair, giving first-year students their first opportunity to be involved with College Council activities.

 What committees are available for me to join?